Nagoya Castle / 名古屋城 (Aichi)

 • Cherry Blossoms

-Nagoya Castle is the city's most famous Sakura (cherry blossom) landmark. and the seemingly-infinite number of blooming cherry blossoms coupled with the grandeur of the castle is indeed a breathtaking sight to behold.
-From late March every year, no less than a thousand Sakura trees, including the signature Somei-Yoshino and Shidare-Zakura, bloom and reach the height of their beauty.
-A Sakura Festival is held at this time of year, complete with a light display to set the pink sea of flowers aglow at night.
-This enchanting scene of Nagoya Castle surrounded by charming Sakura blossoms at night can only be seen at this time of the year, so if you’re in town, be sure not to miss it!
+Nagoya Castle is the most famous Sakura [Cherry Blossom] landmark, and the blooming cherry blossoms appearing to be infinite in number coupled with the grandeur of the castle is a sight to behold.
+From late March every year, more than a thousand Sakura trees, including the signatures "Somei-Yoshino" and "Shidare-Zakura", bloom and reach the height of their beauty.
+A Sakura Festival is held at this time of year, complete with charmingly lit up Sakura blossoms after sunset can only be seen at this time of the year, so, take a chance if you are in the city.

 ©名古屋城総合事務所